 Projects

-We work with the local NGOs such as One Gift, One Child and St. Augustine Community Love Programme (SACLP) to fund initiatives to create local opportuity and seed sustainable local industry.
-Life-changing resources can be surprisingly modest.
+We work with the local NGOs such as St. Augustine Community Love Programme (SACLP), Amazing Love Uganda (ALU), and One Gift, One Child to fund initiatives to create local opportuity and seed sustainable local industry.
+Life-changing resources can require surprisingly modest funds.
 Your donation supports projects like these.

 -